scottbedard/backend/README.md

 ### `icon`

 Icon components are available on the client and server.
-Any valid [Lucide](https://lucide.dev) icon (kebab-cased!) is supported.
+Any valid [Lucide icon](https://lucide.dev) name is supported.

 ```yaml
 nav: